Taqbeel/edgoconsultants/README.md

 ## Acknowledgments

-A special thanks to Mr. Nilesh Mishra for giving me the opportunity to work on this project.
+A special thanks to Mr. Khalid Munawar for giving me the opportunity to work on this project.

 ## Live Website